Workflow Components

 Inputs

-Inputs is a list of dynamic values passed to the flow at runtime.
+Inputs are dynamic values passed to the flow at runtime.

 Outputs